PGCL1/Push_swap/README.md

 Stack (fixed)			stores all the function execution variables Static/Global (fixed)	stores the variables that will live during the entire program Code (fixed)			stores the program's instructions

+**Stacks**

+A stack is a list or collection with the restriction that insertion and deletion can be performed only from one end called the top.
+Stacks are used for recursion and function calls in a program.
+Another application of stacks is used for undo in a text editor.
+	Operation:
+		push is insertion
+		pop is removing the most recent item from the stack top looks for the top element of the stack